Rex-Royal/poc_qt_websockets/README.md

 # PoC QT WebSockets

-Proof of Concept between a QT5.13.2 project and WebSockets
+Proof of Concept between a QT5.13.2 project and a Web GUI using a simple standalone WebSockets Server.

 ![Diagram](./docs/flowchart_diagram_of_poc.png)